liborty/sets/README.md

 ## Description

-This crate defines `Struct: Set`, encompassing five kinds of sets: Empty, Unordered, Ordered, Indexed, Ranked, and common methods acting on them.
-This `Struct` is a type-safe wrapper for the more primitive imported functions and methods from crate `indxvec`.
+This crate defines `Struct: Set`, wrapping up five kinds of sets: Empty, Unordered, Ordered, Indexed and Ranked, and common methods acting upon them.
+It adds organisation and type safety to some primitive methods imported from crate `indxvec`.

 The main capabilities of `Sets` include the usual set operations, plus efficient sorting, ranking, searching, etc. The aim is to avoid moving data as much as possible.
 This is done by manipulating indices instead.
-These methods work on generic vectors (or slices) of primitive end types `<T>`.
-They will also work on any arbitrarily complex user end type, as long as the required traits `PartialOrd` and `Copy`, are implemented for it by the user.
+These methods work on any generic vectors (or slices) of primitive end types `<T>`.
+Also, on any arbitrarily complex user end type, as long as the required traits `PartialOrd` and `Copy`, are implemented for it by the user.

 ## Usage